OlivierLD/raspberry-coffee/Joystick/README.md

 In theory, we could have several web pages connected to the WebSocket server, even if this is unlikely to happen.

 ### Install the NodeJS server part
+To install NodeJS on the Raspberry Pi, see [here](https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp).

 From the directory where `package.json` is:
 ```
  $ npm install